rocketrobin777/Boost_Converter/README.md

 To execute the C model in an onlineGDB interpreter click: [Boost Converter Model C](https://onlinegdb.com/6iAW8Ta4o)

 To execute the Matlab/Simulink model a license is necessary.
-By downloading the whole folder, you can check the report in *Boost_Converter.html*.
-The folder *Boost_Converter_files* has to be in the same path.
 Otherwise check the [Boost Converter Matlab Report](./Boost_Converter_Report.pdf)